SSL Configuration for Secure Replication

 # /opt/ejbca/bin/ejbca.sh ra setclearpwd --username repl_user <PASSWORD> # /opt/ejbca/bin/ejbca.sh batch --username repl_user

 - localhost-Key.pem: System Key

 - localhost.pem: System Certificate

 The certs and key are used on every node in this guide.
 A unique certificate can be created for each node by altering the EJBCA

-- The next step is to copy these files to all the remaining nodes.
+- Copy these files to each of the SignServer nodes to be clustered.
 This should be done over a secure channel between the nodes, via SSH or whatever method meets the organizations security needs.
 Copy the files to

 /home/ec2-user, then move them into the appropriate position in

 - Once the copy is completed, move the files to the proper directory and change the permissions.